- Ushering in an era of technology-enabled infrastructure is proving harder than imagined.

 The World Economic Forum supports a number of projects designed to make cities cleaner, greener and more inclusive.

-The World Economic Forum announced on June 28, 2019 that it is has been selected to act as the secretariat for a new G20 Global Smart Cities Alliance.
+The World Economic Forum announced on June 28, 2019 that it was been selected to act as the secretariat for the G20 Global Smart Cities Alliance.

 5. Attract private capital

 How do you get investors excited about potentially risky InfraTech ventures with unpredictable revenue streams?

 One well-tried approach is to offer sector subsidies, particularly at the earlier and later stages of a project.
 These can take the form of tax incentives, concessional finance, or R&D grants.
 Renewable energy subsidies in US, Europe and China have accelerated national adoption and reduced costs.

 Another option is to bundle a number of smaller projects into a larger aggregate, thus spreading risk more widely.
 Novel, dynamic pricing, including pay-as-you-go and user pay, are also designed to give investors greater confidence in a reliable revenue stream.